anupamk9/news-article-summarizer/README.md

 ## Overview

-Welcome to the Advanced Data Analytics Project for MCA472A! 🚀 This project focuses on evaluating machine learning models for news article classification.
+Welcome to the Advanced Data Analytics Project  🚀 This project focuses on evaluating machine learning models for news article classification.
 The goal is to preprocess data, implement various algorithms, analyze results using key metrics, and document the findings.

-**Submission Deadline:** 15 August 2024
+**Evaluating Machine Learning for News Article Classification: Metrics, Insights, and Best Practices**

 ## Project Components